-The university is also home to the Winthrop Galleries, where exhibits feature local artists, faculty art, and student art.
-Exhibits and events center around many different styles of art and artistic expression and often include discussions with the artists themselves.
+The university is also home to the Winthrop Galleries, where exhibits feature local artists, faculty, and student art.
+Exhibits and events center around many different art and artistic expression styles and often include discussions with the artists themselves.

 The galleries are open to visitors Monday through Friday.
 Tours of the whole campus can also be scheduled by visiting the Winthrop University website.

-What are some of the best things to do in Rock Hill, SC with kids?
+What are some of the best things to do in Rock Hill with kids?

 What are the best tourist attractions in Rock Hill?

-Ebenezer Park, Fountain Park, Glencairn Gardens, and Anne Springs Close Greenway in Fort Mill are beautiful outdoor areas to explore.
-For some great Rock Hill history, be sure to check out Historic Brattonsville, the Comporium Telephone Museum, and stop by McCrory’s Five and Dime site and the Freedom Walkway.
+Ebenezer Park, Fountain Park, Glencairn Gardens, and Anne Springs Close Greenway in Fort Mill are beautiful outdoor areas.
+For some great Rock Hill history, check out Historic Brattonsville, the Comporium Telephone Museum, and stop by McCrory’s Five and Dime site and the Freedom Walkway.

 What are some fun things to do in Rock Hill, South Carolina?

 The Canaan Zipline Canopy Tour is definitely top of the activities list.
-The Carowinds Amusement Park and Ebenezer Park also provide adventure fun, though in two different ways.
+The Carowinds Amusement Park and Ebenezer Park also provide adventure and fun in two different ways.

-- Fun & Best Things to do in Fayetteville, North Carolina
+- Things to Do in Fayetteville, North Carolina

 - Practical Tips for Working While Traveling